Felony DWI

 • Gather contact information for any passengers or witnesses.

-• Contact a lawyer promptly so your defense planning can begin.
+• Contact a lawyer promptly so defense planning can begin early.

-When you reach out to us, Attorney Lukach reviews your documents and upcoming dates and explains what to expect from the court process here.
-Speaking with an attorney early often makes people feel less alone and more prepared for what is ahead.
+When you reach out to us, Attorney Lukach reviews your documents and upcoming court dates and explains what to expect from the Ocean County court process.
+Speaking with an attorney early can help you feel less alone and more prepared for what lies ahead.

-Talk With Us About Your Felony DWI Case in Ocean County
+Talk with Us About Your Ocean County Felony DWI Case

-If you are facing serious or felony level DWI consequences in this part of New Jersey, you do not have to navigate the system alone.
-Meeting with a lawyer who concentrates on DWI and related offenses can give you a clearer sense of what lies ahead and what can realistically be done in your case.
+If you’re facing serious or felony-level DWI charges in Ocean County, you don’t have to navigate the system alone.
+Meeting with an attorney who concentrates on DWI and related criminal defense can give you a clearer picture of what lies ahead and what may realistically be done in your case.

 At Law Offices of Stephen Lukach III, you can speak directly with Attorney Stephen Lukach about your arrest, your concerns, and your goals.
-We take the time to answer your questions, review your paperwork, and outline the next steps in the courts of Ocean County.
-Our aim is to provide steady guidance during a time that often feels uncertain.
+We take the time to answer your questions, review your paperwork, and outline the next steps in the Ocean County courts.

 To discuss your situation with our firm, call (856) 481-8205 or reach out online today.